Xiaomi 13 Pro vs Xiaomi 12 Pro: What's changed?

-(Pocket-lint) - 2022 isn't over yet, but companies have been tripping over themselves to announce 2023 phone ranges already.
+2022 isn't over yet, but companies have been tripping over themselves to announce 2023 phone ranges already.
 Many of those Android manufacturers - keen to show they're the first to launch a phone with Qualcomm's Snapdragon 8 Gen 2 processor - are very happy to inform us they're market leaders and trendsetters.

 Among them is Xiaomi, which recently unveiled its first flagship phones for the new year: the Xiaomi 13 and Xiaomi 13 Pro.
 They're likely to launch outside of China at some point in the near future, but how exactly does this latest model compare to the previous version?
 We compare the Xiaomi 13 Pro's specs and details with the Xiaomi 12 Pro to find out.